 Oh, and did we mention the Geirangerfjord inspired Frozen?
 We did?
 Okay.
 We’ll let it go.

-3 Hikes on the Geirangerfjord
+The 3 Best Hikes Around the Geirangerfjord

 Where there is beautiful scenery there is beautiful hiking and this is a truth that holds for the Geirangerfjord.
 Of course, there’s a lot more than three routes to choose from in the area, so this is just to give you a few ideas of where to hike around Geiranger.
 Without further ado…